LeonSering/leonsering/content/publication/sering-2021-convergence/index.md

   is very application-oriented as it is based on the network loading module of the agent-based transport simulation MATSim.
-As the present work is the first mathematical formalization of this simulation, it provides a theoretical foundation and an environment for provable mathematical statements for MATSim.</p>'
+As the present work is the first mathematical formalization of this simulation, it provides a theoretical foundation and an environment for provable mathematical statements for MATSim.'
 links:
 - name: arXiv
   url: https://arxiv.org/abs/2105.13202